FVITech/Web2900-ng/README.md

 Do a formative assessment based on terminology and an exercise involving a really simple module with variables bound to the scope and using expressions to dynamically populate a page based on the value of expressions.
 Start 50 examples demos and exercises.
 Example 1 - 10.
 Demo progression from plain HTML files, through plain js, jquery, backbone and angular.
 Purpose is to demonstrate what angular is doing behind the scenes for us.
 Students are asked to create basic examples based on the exercises.
 ##Day 2
-Work through examples 11 - 20.
+Work through lessons 11 - 20.
  - Intialize model using Angular controller
  - Changing scope values asynchronously (use of .apply()).
  - Looping over lists using ng-repeat.
 Built in directives